Decoding Partial Differential Equations: Cross-Modal Adaptation of Decoder-only Models to PDEs: Simulating Bidirectionality Closes The Performance Gap Between Architectures

 For ORCA, we see larger improvements, with Sequence Doubling outperforming Parallel Flipping for all tasks.
 For both Navier-Stokes and Diffusion-Reaction, the performance approaches \textsc{RoBERTa-BASE}'s original performance, and in some cases, our approaches even outperform \textsc{RoBERTa-BASE}, i.e., some \textsc{Pythia} models on Advection (\textsc{Pythia-14M}, \textsc{Pythia-70M}, \textsc{Pythia-160M}, and \textsc{Pythia-410M}).

-For FPT, improvements are less consistent than for ORCA, but still show good gains across most configurations.
-All models approach RoBERTa-BASE's performance on Diffusion-Reaction with Sequence Doubling, but the improvement with Parallel Flipping is smaller as before.
+For FPT (see Appendix \ref{sec:appendix-fpt}), improvements are less consistent than for ORCA, but still show good gains across most configurations.
+All models approach \textsc{RoBERTa-BASE}'s performance on Diffusion-Reaction with Sequence Doubling, but the improvement with Parallel Flipping is smaller as before.
 For some configurations, decoder-only models outperform encoder-only models again (e.g., \textsc{Pythia} on Advection and Navier-Stokes with Sequence Doubling).
-In contrast, \textsc{GPT-2} models show small gains here.
+In contrast, \textsc{GPT-2} models show small gains.

 Despite the improvements, we still do not consistently see neat scaling behaviour on cross-modal adaptation.
 This could be due to a task inherently not benefiting from scaling, particularly for datasets that can already be solved with a lower-capacity model.
 On the other hand, the lack of clear scaling could also come from randomness in the particular model checkpoints that we use, which could also cause some of the outlier runs that we see.
 Adaptation stability is therefore an important area for future work in cross-modal adaptation.